 What’s the point of medical equipment calibration services?

-As with any machine, medical equipment is prone to wear and tear over time, which directly affects the accuracy and performance.
-To maintain the equipments effectiveness and decrease the risk of causing harm to a patient, periodic calibration is necessary.
-The FDA requires that all medical device companies have procedures in place that include instructions and acceptable limits for accuracy and precision to ensure that the equipment remains effective.
+The maintenance of medical equipment is crucial as it is prone to wear and tear over time, which can impact its accuracy and performance.
+To maintain effectiveness and minimize risk, regular calibration of the equipment is necessary.
+The FDA mandates that all medical device companies must have proper procedures in place, including guidelines and acceptable limits for accuracy and precision to ensure that the equipment remains effective.

 What is Part 21 CFR 820.72?